 For the spring, the fee is $695 and for the fall, the cost is $495 (as 8/29/20).
 If you need a uniform package, the cost is $85, which includes a reversible uniform, shooting shirt and practice reversible.

 What does the cost cover?

 The fee covers, but is not limited to, the following: tournament entry fees, gym rentals for practices, practice/tournament insurances, coaching fees, AAU fees, website maintenance, and other miscellaneous fees.
 Included in the price is access to the recruitment portion of the website.
 This is a comprehensive, seperate website that includes college/recruiting information that recruiting services charge thousands for, but is being provided free to RI Magic members.

 How and when do I make payments for the season?

 Once a player is selected for a team, full payment needs to be made at that time.
-Payments can be made by cash, check, credit card or Venmo.
+Payments can be made by cash, check, credit card, Venmo or CASHAPP.

 • Cash payments can be completed with the director at the first team practice.